 Shiloh Morris and her husband, Kevin, were married when she was just 19 and he was 20.
-They always knew they wanted children, but some health issues stood in the way.
+They always knew they wanted children, but there were some health issues that stood in the way.

 After seeing a number of fertility specialists, undergoing four unsuccessful tries at intrauterine insemination and experiencing two miscarriages, the couple decided to adopt.
 Shiloh and Kevin welcomed baby Nevaeh (heaven spelled backwards) into their lives from foster care three years ago.
 The Morris family was finally a happy family of three.

-Shiloh’s health issues remained in check until she started having severe pain in her abdomen.
+Shiloh’s health issues remained in check until she started having severe pain in her abdomen early in 2013.
 A CT scan ordered by Liaci turned up a lump in her uterus.
-Wanting to rule out cancer, a hysterectomy was scheduled to be performed in the Women’s Specialty Surgery Center ― but Shiloh never made it to the operating room.
+Wanting to rule out cancer, a hysterectomy was scheduled to be performed in the Women’s Specialty Surgery Center but Shiloh never made it to the operating room.
 Instead, a pregnancy test (required before any procedure of this kind) turned up something quite amazing.

 What was thought to be a mass on her uterus turned out to be a fluid-filled sac containing a 10-week-old fetus.
 Shiloh was pregnant.

-To confirm the presence of a heart beat, Shiloh’s doctor referred her to Brian Rinehart, M.D., the director of the Maternal High Risk Program at Texas Health Presbyterian Hospital Dallas.
+To confirm the presence of a heart beat, Shiloh’s doctor referred her to Brian Rinehart, M.D., the director of the Maternal High Risk Program at Texas Health Resources Presbyterian Hospital of Dallas.

 “We’re always happy when a couple is able to conceive,” said Rinehart.
 “It’s especially thrilling when a couple that has tried for so long and so hard to have a child becomes pregnant.”
 Rinehart was able to confirm the pregnancy and address Shiloh’s health concerns and special gynecological needs.